Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Get-AzPrivateDnsVirtualNetworkLink.md

 # Get-AzPrivateDnsVirtualNetworkLink

 ## SYNOPSIS
-Gets a Private DNS virtual network link.
+Gets a virtual network link associated with the specified Private DNS zone.

 ## SYNTAX